Are you thinking of moving to Scotland?

 State schooling is free and unlike the UK, higher education is also fee-free up until the age of 25.

-Scotland’s universities are complemented in the provision of Further and Higher Education by 43 colleges.
+Scotland’s universities are complemented by the provision of Further and Higher Education at 43 colleges.

-In 2020, 40% of Higher-level exam entries in Scotland were awarded an A grade, compared with 28.3% being awarded a B grade, and 22.3% a C grade
+34.8% of Higher-level exam entries in Scotland were awarded an A grade, compared with 24.3% being awarded a B grade, and 19.8% a C grade.

 Here is a simple but helpful explanation of Scotland’s education system.

-Moving to Scotland means some different rules when it comes to universities.
+Moving to Scotland means there are some different rules to understand when it comes to universities.

 Scotland offers free education for individuals with permanent residence.

-This is a clearly a major bonus for any families planning on moving here.
+This is clearly a major bonus for any families potentially planning a move here.

-If your children live in Scotland and go to any University in the UK, there education will be free.
+If your children live in Scotland and go to any University in the UK, their education will be free.

 On the other hand, if you live in England, you will have to pay regardless of where the University is.